 Whilst it is true that a crap product can work with amazing growth marketing, it is somewhat unusual.
 It is far more typical to fail your startup because you’ve got, simply, said, a ‘half-baked’ product.
 Ironically this might seem to fight against the concept of an “MVP” however the key point here is that an MVP should at least absolutely work.

 #7 No Business Model

 Personally, I hate business plans and making them.
-They drive me nuts and I can’t stand the boring nature of them.
-What I’m more interested in is the discussion, (mental) planning and execution of the idea.
+They drive me nuts and I can’t stand their boring nature of them.
+What I’m more interested in is the discussion, (mental) planning, and execution of the idea.
 In your team, you’d be a dumbass not to have someone who is anally focused on creating meticulous plans; not least for investors to take a look at.

 A great idea is not enough.
 Founders should have a monetization plan from the beginning.